George James Allan

 George James Allan, also known as George J Allan or just George Allan, (born 1935) is an American philosopher and former Professor of Philosophy and Dean of the College at Dickinson College.
 He is also a former president of the Metaphysical Society of America (2000-2001).
+He received his bachelor's degree from Grinnell College, his master's in systematic theology from Union Theological Seminary, and his Ph.D. in philosophy from Yale University.